 Progress towards achieving the country’s Millennium Development Goals (MDGs) is evident but uneven.
 Kyrgyzstan was successful in achieving several key MDGs, especially on reduction of severe poverty and hunger (MDG 1), ensuring environmental sustainability (MDG 7) and development of global partnership (MDG 8), and continues making serious efforts to achieve MDGs on child mortality with a positive trend.
-However, in the area of maternal mortality, the rate today is 3.5 times higher than the target (actual: 54.7, target: 15.7 per 100,000 live births).
+However, in the area of maternal mortality, the rate today is 3.5 times higher than the target (actual: 51.4, target: 15.7 per 100,000 live births).
+In order to address these challenges, the country together with development partners led by the UN and the WB, has established the MDG Acceleration Framework (MAF) in identifying high impact feasible solutions that will accelerate progress on off track MDG 5.
 In the education sector, the number of preschool institutions is declining while the majority of country’s schools require repairs, and the overall approach towards competence-based education needs to be introduced, with continues development of capacities of educational (teachers) and non-educational (administrative) staff.
 Finally, an overwhelming majority of rural schools and health facilities do not have access to improved sanitation or water sources.
-In order to address these challenges, the country together with development partners led by the UN and the WB, has established the MDG Acceleration Framework (MAF).

 The Kyrgyz Republic is making progress in ensuring equal status to women and men under the laws and addressing gender gaps; the country is ranked 64th in the Gender Inequality Index.
 The KR became the first country in Central Asia to adopt its own National Plan in the implementation of UN Security Council Resolution 1325 on Women, Peace and Security and is piloting the UN's 7-Point Action Plan on women's equal participation in decision-making bodies and their role in peacebuilding, conflict prevention and resolution, as well as the protection of women and girls from violence.
 Both correspond to the National Gender Equality Strategy (2012-2020) and the subsequent Action plan.
 The KR is one of the first countries joining the UN Women’s “Step It Up” global campaign that calls on governments to commit to addressing the challenges that are holding back women and girls from reaching their full potential.

 However, there are many unresolved issues related to gaps between legislation and its implementation.
 For example, women are still underrepresented in managerial positions in the Government and public administration.
 Women face disadvantages in access to economic opportunities, as the economic activity among women is almost 1.5 times lower than that among men.
 Employment varies significantly across age groups, while the gender pay gap has narrowed in the recent years, from 67.3% in 2007 to 74.3% in 2012, it still remains significant.
-Other problems that need to be addressed are violence against women and girls, early marriages, status of rural women.
+Other problems that need to be addressed are violence against women and girls, early marriages, adolescent pregnancy, status of rural women.